-- (change-over under centralized control), it shows that this is a slave remote controller. - When the cool/heat changeover remote control switch is

-This is because cool/heat changeover is controlled by the cool/ heat changeover remote control switch.
+- When the display shows "□ス" (change-over under centralized control), it shows that this is a slave remote controller. - - This is because cool/heat changeover is controlled by the cool/heat changeover remote control switch.
 Ask your dealer where the remote control switch is installed.

-Symptom 3: Fan operation is possible, but cooling and heating do not work.
+Symptom 3: Fan operation is possible, but cooling and heating do not

 Immediately after the power is turned on.
 The micro computer is getting ready to operate.
-Wait 10 minutes.
+Wait 10 minutes